Introduction

 How to Prepare for Your First Year as a W2 Employee

-3. Develop a budget.
-Establishing a budget is essential for managing your finances.
-Make sure to factor in taxes, insurance, and other deductions from your paycheck.
+3. Budget Wisely: Make a budget that accounts for taxes, insurance, and other deductions from your paycheck.

-4. Build relationships.
-Introduce yourself to your colleagues and supervisors and get to know them.
-This will help you feel more comfortable in your new role and build trust with your team.
+4. Build Relationships: Get to know your colleagues and supervisors to feel more comfortable in your new role.

-5. Ask questions.
-Don’t be afraid to ask questions if you don’t understand something.
-It’s better to ask than to make mistakes.
+5. Ask Questions: Don’t be afraid to ask questions if you’re unsure about something.
+It’s better to get it right from the start.